Holly Willoughby has said that her children's mental health has been affected by climate change.

 “But they’re talking about it in a different way now, the same as what you’ve seen with the bush fires, all sorts of things.
 And they do worry about it.

 “Their questioning has changed, actually it’s become quite fearful and I’m wondering as a parent, how do we deal with that?
 Because it’s not just affecting adults, it is affecting our children too.”

-Holly’s revelation comes following the news she and her This Morning co-host Phillip Schofield have adopted two koalas following the Australian bushfires.
+Holly’s revelation comes one year after the climate change protests by Extinction Rebellion and following Australian bushfires.
+Recently, the show revealed that she and her This Morning co-host Phillip Schofield have adopted two koalas affected by the fires.

 Holly’s koala is named Blondie, otherwise known as Brandy Hill Denise, and she was sadly attacked by a dog and ended up having one of her arms amputated.

 Phillip’s koala Glen William Clarence is blind in both eyes having chronically suffered from Chlamydia in his eyes for years.
 In Northern Australia, more than 20 per cent of koalas have the infection, but many more can harbour it.